2024 Jharkhand Legislative Assembly election: Polarisation campaign

-The Bharatiya Janata Party's campaign focused on infiltrator polarisation and ran a high-decibel campaign on claims of "infiltration" by Bangladeshis.
+The Bharatiya Janata Party's campaign focused on religious polarisation and ran a high decibel campaign on claims of "infiltration" by Bangladeshis.
 The party pushed the narratives of love jihad and land jihad with the claim that "infiltrators" were marrying tribal women and taking over tribal lands causing fall in the tribal population.
 The campaign characterised Muslims as infiltrators.

 One video advertisement depicted a "horde of Muslims" including children moving into the house of a Middle-class family sporting a JMM flag was pulled down later by the ECI upon receiving complaints but after it had been widely circulated on social media.
-The video advertisement continued to be available on the BJP Jharkhand's verified WhatsApp channel and pushed by Twitter accounts which regularly engage in disinformation.
+The video advertisement continued to be available on the BJP Jharkhand's verified Whatsapp channel and pushed by Twitter accounts which regularly engage in disinformation.

 According to ground reports, even people who said they would vote BJP were skeptical of these claims, and it had caused apprehensions against the campaign particularly among tribals in the Kolhan region for reasons of impact on communal amity and being cast as part of the broader Hindu community.
 These claims were described as a bogey by civil society organisations which attempted to counter the narrative on the ground by bringing data to people that the fall in tribal population is not large and caused by factors like out-of-state migration of tribals for jobs.